ryw90/ryanywang/build_site/pages/about.md

 title: about
 edited: 2014-01-25

 Hi, I'm Ryan.
-I spend a lot of time with data.
-The rest of the time I like to read books, learn new things, and track myself.
+I work on data at [Stripe](https://stripe.com).
+The rest of the time I like to [read books](https://www.librarything.com/profile/rywang), [learn new things](https://www.coursera.org/user/i/192d0ab033f6b78b173b271575d6b7cc) and [play](http://www.usgo.org/ratings-lookup-id?PlayerID=10222) [games](http://ggtracker.com/players/70119/ryw).

-I live in Chicago and work as a consultant at [The Greatest Good](http://www.greatestgood.com).
-We solve business problems by applying simple, powerful ideas from economics and psychology.

-I studied at the University of Chicago and love [Hyde Park, IL](http://visit.uchicago.edu/sites/visit.uchicago.edu/files/styles/galleryimage/public/uploads/images/chicago_uchicago.jpg?itok=bVgqHYGP).
-I also think fondly of my high school days at the Illinois Math & Science Academy, though Aurora, IL is much less picturesque.
+Previously, I was a consultant at [The Greatest Good](http://www.greatestgood.com) and studied statistics and economics at the University of Chicago.
+I also think fondly of my high school days at the [Illinois Math & Science Academy](https://www.imsa.edu).